Where to Find App Developers for Your Project? A Guide Through Reliable Sources

 Industry events and expos

-The disadvantage is that not every company can afford to attend such an event: they might not want to spend money for that, have ongoing projects that require their engagement or locate in a different city, country or even continent.
+The disadvantage is that not every company can afford to attend such an event: they might not want to spend money for that, have ongoing projects that require their engagement or are located in a different city, country or even continent.

 Unknown pre-made lists

 Another point worth mentioning is that most of these lists will mention big or well-known top software companies.
-This may come together with the fact that hiring such an entity may often equal a bigger price or lesser availability.
+This may come together with the fact that hiring such an entity may often equal a bigger price or lesser availability (or even less focused and personalised approach).
 Sometimes it is good to rely on a smaller business to be your outsourcing partner that will provide you with the same (or even better) service quality.

 Below you’ll find some reliable portals that gather information about development companies and put them into lists (in many cases, “Top” ones).
 Those websites, however, are specialised and use their filters and advanced search tools.
 They also rely on trustworthy sources of information.